VERBAL WARNING - A POTTED (PICKLED) HISTORY

-Rising like a phoenix from the ashes of the early eighties band, the new-look Verbal Warning spluttered into life in 2005.
+Rising like a phoenix from the ashes of the early eighties band, the revived Verbal Warning spluttered into life in 2005.

 Paul, switching to bass, decided to resurrect the band, and, after using the modern technology of the Internet to find Ian on drums and Lee on guitar, finally turned the years back to bring in John on vocals